Jakob Denzinger

 Jakob Frank Denzinger (June 29, 1924 – February 11, 2016) was a Croatian-American concentration camp guard during the Holocaust.
 He served at five separate concentration camps across three countries as a member of the SS-Totenkopfverbände, including a lengthy stint as a guard at Auschwitz-Birkenau.
 In 1956, Denzinger emigrated to the United States, becoming a naturalized citizen in 1972.
 Following an investigation by the US Justice Department, Denzinger fled the US in 1989 in advance of his denaturalization.
-An Associated Press investigation reported in October 2014 that despite being denaturalized, Denzinger was still receiving monthly Social Security payments.
+An Associated Press investigation reported in October 2014 that despite being denaturalized, Denzinger was still receiving monthly Social Security payments through an immigration loophole.
+In response to the report, the legislature passed a law closing the loophole.
+President Barack Obama signed the bill in December 2014.

 Early life

 Jakob Frank Denzinger was born in Osijek, Croatia, then in the Kingdom of Yugoslavia, and was of ethnic German descent.
 He had at least one brother, named Andrija Denzinger, who is married to Julia Denzinger.
 In 1950, Jakob married Maria ("Mary"), who was born in Cepin, Croatia on January 17, 1927.